freakazoid41/pickle_tree/README.md

 # Pickle Tree

-> Pickle tree is a tree component written as completely javascript.
-Just put json file to class constructor and have fun :-D
+> Pickle tree is a tree component written as completely pure javascript.
+Just send json file on object create and have fun :-D

 > Pickle tree does't need anything except you !